 Console: VGA or Serial as needed

-The Vault is compatible with any of the latest versions of pfSense (we’ve tested 2.1 and higher), so be sure to download the latest available version.
+The Vault is compatible with any of the latest versions of pfSense® CE (we’ve tested 2.1 and higher).
+The latest version to be installed and tested on the Vault as of this writing is 2.3.4.
 Your download should begin immediately and when it is completed you should have a compressed IMG file (an example file name is: pfSense-CE-memstick-2.3.4-RELEASE-amd64.img.gz) downloaded that is ~300MB in size.

 Now that the compressed image file has been downloaded, you will need to use a program like “7zip” or “winzip” to decompress the file.
 The resulting file should look the same, except that the file name will now end in “.img” instead of “.img.gz”.

 Download software to transfer the installation image to a USB drive

 The easiest way to transfer the installation image to a USB drive is by using a piece of software called “Rufus” to ‘install’ the disk image on the USB stick.
 Rufus can be downloaded from https://rufus.akeo.ie/.
 It’s a windows only program and it works very quickly.
 A screenshot of Rufus with the proper settings can be seen below.
 More details are at this link.

 When in Rufus, selecting the disk image file to use, be sure to select the image file that is the uncompressed version of pfSense® CE which was extracted using 7zip or winzip in the preceding step.